dpukhkaiev/BRISE2/frontend-new/README.md

 The frontend receives experiment updates via STOMP events (`DEFAULT`, `NEW`, `FINAL`, `PREDICTIONS`, `LOG`) dispatched through `entities/main`.
 Each chart/widget subscribes to the events it needs and derives its own view of the data (see `entities/experiment/lib/` for shared transformation logic).

-## Testing Notes

-Tests are basic UI/behavior tests (Vitest + Vue Test Utils) — they check *what the component renders/does*, not *how* it's implemented internally.
-Refactoring a function's internals without changing its purpose or output should not break these tests.

 ## Known Issues

 - Restarting an experiment generally works through the UI, but after repeated runs (~5–10 experiments) in one session, the `main-node` backend accumulates stale state that a normal restart doesn't clear (symptoms: experiment name stops displaying, charts sometimes fail to render).
 Currently only a full Docker rebuild/restart of `main-node` resolves this — there is no way to trigger it from the frontend. ([Issue #8](https://github.com/Diana4701/BRISE2-frontend/issues/8))
-- A noticeable input delay at the start of an experiment is partially a measurement artifact — DevTools Performance recording itself adds overhead to the interactions being profiled.

 ## Related